finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String returnCode = "returnCode_example"; // String | The code of the Returns.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to get the Returns.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to get the Returns.
     String period = "period_example"; // String | Show the Returns on a Daily or Monthly period.
+Defaults to Daily.
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Returns.
 Defaults to the latest. try {
       ResourceListOfPerformanceReturn result = apiInstance.getPortfolioReturns(scope, code, returnScope, returnCode, fromEffectiveAt, toEffectiveAt, period, asAt);